 Certain nutrients have been identified as particularly important for eye health, especially for preventing and even slowing down age-related macular degeneration (AMD).
-These are the antioxidant and anti-inflammatory vitamins A, C and E, and also lutein, zeaxanthin, zinc oxide and copper oxide.
+These are the antioxidant and anti-inflammatory vitamins A, C, and E, as also lutein, zeaxanthin, zinc oxide, and copper oxide.
 A diet rich in fruit and vegetables, especially leafy greens, should provide you with the needed supply of these nutrients.

 A healthy diet will also contribute to preventing obesity, which is linked to an increased risk of glaucoma and AMD.
 Furthermore, excess weight also increases the risk of chronic conditions, like hypertension and diabetes, which can cause loss of vision.

 Exercise need not be strenuous.
-The recommended amount is moderate activity for at least 150 minutes a week and this can include walking, gardening or similar movement.
+The recommended amount is a moderate activity for at least 150 minutes a week and this can include walking, gardening, or similar movement.

-Obesity, diabetes, hypertension and other cardiovascular diseases are all linked to a higher incidence of eye problems.
-In fact, changes in the eyes are often the first sign of a chronic condition – with these conditions often initially identified during a regular eye examination.
+Obesity, diabetes, hypertension, and other cardiovascular diseases are all linked to a higher incidence of eye problems.
+Changes in the eyes are often the first sign of a chronic condition – with these conditions often initially identified during a regular eye examination.

 High levels of blood sugar and hypertension are both linked to a more rapid development of cataracts.
 Diabetics are also at a heightened risk of developing diabetic retinopathy, which affects the blood vessels in the eye and causes cloudy vision.

-So, to protect your vision, it is important to adopt the lifestyle habits that help to prevent, control and even improve chronic conditions, and also to take the medication that is prescribed to manage the disease.
+So, to protect your vision, it is important to adopt lifestyle habits that help to prevent, control, and even improve chronic conditions, and also to take the medication that is prescribed to manage the disease.

 The degenerative eye problems that commonly cause poor vision in seniors can be detected during regular eye examinations.
 With early diagnosis, these conditions can either be treated or their progression can be slowed down before they cause severe limitation of vision.